 In order for individuals to engage in sexual activity of any type, there must be consent prior to and during sexual activity.
 The Code of Student Conduct defines consent in the following way:

 "Consent means freely given agreement by a competent person.
 A person is deemed incompetent to give consent when that person is under such an incapacitation that he or she does not appreciate the nature of the consent, or if the person is a minor."

 Consent to an act of sexual activity will not be automatically taken as consent to any other act of sexual activity.
 "No" always means "No." Failure to say "No" cannot be interpreted as "Yes."
 Silence without clear actions demonstrating permission will not be assumed to indicate consent.

-Incapacitation is a state in which a person cannot make rational, reasonable decisions because he or she lacks the ability to give knowing consent (i.e., to understand the "who, what, when, where, why or how" of his or her sexual interaction).
+Incapacitation is a state in which a person cannot make rational, reasonable decisions because the person lacks the ability to give knowing consent (i.e., to understand the "who, what, when, where, why or how" of the sexual interaction).
 Incapacitation also covers a person whose incapacity results from mental disability, sleep, unconsciousness, involuntary physical restraint, or from the effects of alcohol or other drugs.

 Because alcohol or other drug use can place the capacity to consent in question - sober sex is less likely to raise concerns.
 When using alcohol or other drugs, a person may be considered unable to give consent.
 Likewise, consent can become less clear when the following occurs: an attempt to coerce an unwilling person into a sexual activity, repeatedly subjecting a person to unwelcome sexual attention, or punishing or retaliating against a person for a refusal to consent to sexual conduct.
 Conduct alleged to be sexual misconduct will be evaluated by considering the totality of the particular circumstances including the frequency, intensity, isolation, or duration of the questioned behavior.